-Coding Agents Master Printf-Oriented Programming
+Can Coding Agents Master Printf-Oriented Programming?

 Printf-Oriented Programming

 Can we go beyond tic-tac-toe?
 Can we scale POP to chess?
 Can coding agents master this esoteric paradigm?
+I gave the challenge to two agents:

 - Claude Code (Claude Opus 4.6)